 Truly, life is one step ahead of us, always.

-I am sorry, I don’t have any easy tips on teenage parenting but here are some coping tips for all parents on how to keep learning:
+I am sorry, I don’t have any easy tips on teenage parenting but here is a parenting guide on how to keep learning:

 · Talk to parents of older kids: